 books and the paragraphs of periodicals lies in what

-it will mean in practice. it is a question of
+it will mean in practice.
+It is a question of

 practical politics, or else it is only a thesis for